 The default number of features for the word2vec model is set to 50.
 In general, users can increase this once they collect more data.
 100 to 300 are also reasonable choices.
 This can be easily done by modifying the app.config file.

-Other settings
+Other gensim settings

-There are other settings for gensim, are kept in a python file called nlp_settings.py under the lib/nlp folder.
+There are other settings for gensim, which are kept in a python file called nlp_settings.py under the lib/nlp folder.

 BIGRAM_MIN_COUNT = 3